Yorkshire hotline contacted by 36 people

 - What are the claims of racism in English cricket?

-The Yorkshire racism scandal engulfed cricket after a report found former player Rafiq was a victim of "racial harassment and bullying" but the county said it would not discipline anyone, drawing widespread condemnation.
+The Yorkshire racism scandal engulfed cricket after the county was widely condemned for saying it would not discipline anyone despite a report finding ex-player Rafiq was a victim of "racial harassment and bullying".

 A meeting was held on Friday between English cricket's leading figures following Rafiq's testimony to MPs, during which he said the game in England is "institutionally racist" and spoke about the racism he suffered at Yorkshire.